 It’s not pet-friendly – Another downside of artificial grass is the fact that it isn’t appropriate for dogs and cats.
 Fake turf is not a surface that can absorb pet waste, even though it is permeable.
 Therefore, you should always make sure to clean after your pets.

 If you’re torn between grass seed or turf, there are several things to consider before choosing to seed your lawn.
 It is a long process, as it will take several weeks until new grass starts to actually grow.
-If you decide to go for this approach, you’d better examine the entire outdoor area you intend to work on.
+You also have to wait for the proper season.
+Between late summer and mid-autumn is when you sow your grass seeds.
+Last but not least, if you decide to go for this approach, you’d better examine the entire outdoor area you intend to work on.
 Make sure to get rid of any weeds and unwanted vegetation before you move on to spreading the grass seeds all over your garden.

 The pros and cons of grass seeds are important to keep in mind as they will help you make up your mind.